suisbuds/suisbuds/README.md

 <br>

 ### 🙌 Who am I
-- An undergraduate student majoring in Electronic Information Engineering in Huazhong University of Science and Technology
+- An undergraduate student in Huazhong University of Science and Technology

 ### 🌱 I’m currently learning
-- 🐤 Kotlin
+- 🐤 Kotlin/Java for Android
-- ♨️ Java
-- 🔥 Flutter
+- 🔥 Flutter/KMP
-- 🏆 KMP
+- 🏆 Go

 ### ⚡ **yorushika 😍**